Frequently Asked Questions

 I believe my study is exempt.
 Why do I need to submit an application?

 Exempt Studies are not subject to federal regulations requiring IRB review and approval.
 However, they must go through an administrative review process to confirm their exemption status.
-These applications are reviewed and approved internally by the HSP Office.
+These applications are reviewed and approved internally by the OHSP Office.
 Once a study’s status is confirmed, an exemption category is assigned and approval documents are released.
 When designated as Exempt, a study is approved for a 3-year period.
 Failure to submit a Renewal application by the expiration date may cause the study to be administratively closed.

 What is Private Information?